World Bound Adventures: Japan

 • Internships as a climate ambassador and mentor in local sustainable businesses and future expeditions

-Since 1991, I have developed and led camps and expeditions throughout Canada, Japan, Germany, Colombia, Ecuador, Yukon, Peru, Italy and the Arctic.
-My love of outdoor experiential education, years of experience in youth and family work, and passion for environmental education and social justice led me to create Fireside Adventures.
+Since 1991, I’ve been cooking up camps and expeditions across Canada, Japan, Germany, Colombia, Ecuador, Fiji, Yukon, Europe, and even the Arctic.
+My recipe?
+A big scoop of outdoor experiential education, a dash of youth and family work, and a whole lot of passion for environmental education and social justice.
+That mix became Fireside Adventures.
+Becoming a dad turned up the heat.

-When I became a dad, I realized my kids did not have access to climate change education at school and/or summer camp, so I created the World Bound climate change expedition series while reworking our Explorer Series and introducing Fireside's Salty Express, Ocean to Mountains and Earth Roots experiences for school groups.
+When I realized my kids weren’t getting climate change education at school or camp, I built the World Bound Climate Change Courses series.
+Then I supercharged Fireside’s Explorer Series and added the Salty Express, Ocean to Mountains, and Earth Roots experiences for schools— because the next generation deserves both adventure and answers.

 Taiki Ishikawa